m4xx101/subash/README.md

 # subash

-Merged multiple tools for more efficient subdomain discovery which includes [assetfinder, crtsh, findomain, jldc, subfinder, amass] it automatically sort all found subdomain and remove similar entries and than run httprobe against it and store both lists to the give path.
+Merged multiple tools for more efficient subdomain discovery which includes [assetfinder, crtsh, findomain, jldc, subfinder] it automatically sort all found subdomain and remove similar entries and than run httprobe against it and store both lists.

 ## Usage: